Tutoriel de Couture : Le Cache-pot ABRICOT

 - 1/2 m of non-woven interfacing

-The seam allowances are 1 cm and are included in the pattern.
+Seam allowances are 1 cm and are included in the pattern.

-Step 1: Preparation of the parts
+Step 1: Preparing the pieces

 Cut all the necessary fabric pieces according to the dimensions indicated in the pattern.
 Make sure to follow the grainline for each piece to avoid any distortion of the fabric once the project is finished.